Binary matrix factorization on special purpose hardware: Related work

+instead of the standard inner product, where $\bigvee$ denotes disjuction.
+Some works that consider Boolean matrix decomposition include \cite{miettinen2008, lucchese2010, miettinen2011a, bartl2012, ravanbakhsh2016, hess2017, liang2020, kovacs2020}.
+For a theoretical comparison between BMF, Boolean matrix factorization and a variant of BMF computed over $\GF(2)$, we refer the reader to the recent paper by DeSantis et al.\ \cite{desantis2020}.

-There are previous works than use special purpose hardware to solve linear algebra problems. \citet{omalley2016} discuss how linear least squares can be solved via QUBO formulations on D-Wave quantum annealing machines.
-They consider both the case when the solution vector is restricted to being binary and when it is real valued. \citet{omalley2018} consider a nonnegative/binary factorization of a real valued matrix of the form $\Abf \approx \Wbf \Hbf$, where $\Wbf$ has nonnegative entries and $\Hbf$ is binary.
+There are previous works that use special purpose hardware to solve linear algebra problems.
+O'Malley and Vesselinov \cite{omalley2016} discuss how linear least squares can be solved via QUBO formulations on D-Wave quantum annealing machines.
+They consider both the case when the solution vector is restricted to being binary and when it is real valued.
+The real valued case is handled by representing entries in the solution vector using a fixed number of bits.
+O’Malley et al.\ \cite{omalley2018} consider a nonnegative/binary factorization of a real valued matrix of the form $\Abf \approx \Wbf \Hbf$, where $\Wbf$ has nonnegative entries and $\Hbf$ is binary.
 To compute this factorization, they use an alternating least squares approach by iteratively alternating between solving for $\Wbf$ and $\Hbf$.
-When solving for $\Hbf$, they use a QUBO formulation for the corresponding binary least squares problem and do the computation on a D-Wave quantum annealer. \citet{ottaviani2018} propose a QUBO formulation for low-rank nonnegative matrix factorization and also implement it on a D-Wave machine. \citet{borle2020} show how the Quantum Approximate Optimization Algorithm (QAOA) framework can be used for solving binary linear least squares.
+When solving for $\Hbf$, they use the QUBO formulation from \cite{omalley2016} for the corresponding binary least squares problem and do the computation on a D-Wave quantum annealer.
+Drawing inspiration from \cite{omalley2016}, Ottaviani and Amendola \cite{ottaviani2018} propose a QUBO formulation for low-rank nonnegative matrix factorization and also implement it on a D-Wave machine.
+They too use an alternating least squares approach combined with real number representations similar to those in \cite{omalley2016}.
+Borle et al.\ \cite{borle2020} show how the Quantum Approximate Optimization Algorithm (QAOA) framework can be used for solving binary linear least squares.
 Their paper includes experiments run on an IBM Q machine.
+Unlike our paper, none of the works \cite{omalley2016, omalley2018, ottaviani2018, borle2020} consider binary matrix factorization.
+Additionally, an important difference between our work and the decomposition techniques developed in \cite{omalley2018, ottaviani2018} is that those papers update the factor matrices in an alternating fashion.
+Our two QUBO formulations, by contrast, solve for \emph{both} factor matrices at the same time, which may help avoid the issue of getting stuck in local minima that alternating algorithms are susceptible to.
+However, we do incorporate alternating optimization as a post-processing step in our experiments since this can sometimes further improve the quality of the solutions that come from solving the QUBO formulations.
+See the sections \nameref{sec:sampling} and \nameref{sec:experiments} for details.